p3424488/Data-Cleaning/README.md

-# SQL Data Cleaning Project – Layoffs Dataset
+# Global Layoffs Data Analysis using SQL

-## Overview
+## Project Overview

-This project demonstrates a complete data cleaning workflow using SQL.
-The dataset contains information about company layoffs, including company name, location, industry, total layoffs, percentage laid off, funding, and date.
-The goal is to clean and prepare the raw dataset so that it can be used for accurate data analysis.
+This project demonstrates an end-to-end data analysis workflow using SQL on a global layoffs dataset.
+The project involves cleaning raw data, standardizing inconsistent values, handling missing information, and performing exploratory data analysis (EDA) to identify trends and patterns in layoffs across companies, industries, and time.

+The goal is to transform a raw dataset into a structured and reliable dataset that can be used for meaningful analysis and business insights.

-## Dataset
+## Dataset Description

-The dataset includes the following fields:
+The dataset contains information about layoffs across companies worldwide.
+The key attributes include:

 * Company
 * Location